HenrikSamuelsson/reading-engineering-secure-devices/README.md

 - Software Assurance Maturity Model (SAMM) provided by [OWASP](https://owaspsamm.org/model/)
 - The [ISA/IEC 62443 Series of Standards](https://www.isa.org/standards-and-publications/isa-standards/isa-iec-62443-series-of-standards) with requirements and processes for secure industrial automation and control systems (IACS)

+## Kerckhoffs's Principle

+Kerckhoffs Principle states that the security of a crypto system must lie in the choice of its keys only; everything else (including the algorithm itself) should be considered public knowledge.

 ## Abbreviations

 List of abbreviations used in the book.